moxystudio/next-with-moxy/docusaurus/docs/what-is-included/environment-variables.md

     }
     ```

-    If you want to validate environment variables, we suggest you do it in this step.
-We suggest using [`@hapi/joi`](https://github.com/hapijs/joi) with its [`attempt`](https://github.com/hapijs/joi/blob/master/API.md#attemptvalue-schema-message-options) function, like the following example:
+    If you want to validate environment variables, we suggest you to use [`@hapi/joi`](https://github.com/hapijs/joi) with its [`attempt`](https://github.com/hapijs/joi/blob/master/API.md#attemptvalue-schema-message-options) function, like the following example:

     ```js
     {
         env: {